patacrep/patanet/README.md

 Be sure you have python (version 2.7 I'm not sure it will work with python 3) and Django (1.6.1) installed.

-Then you can run a development server with the command python manage.py runserver.
-No web server(Apache, ...) needed.
+Then you can run a development server with the command 'python manage.py runserver'.
+No web server (e.g. Apache, ...) needed.

 ## This is a development version !